-Dambimangari Aboriginal Corporation will approve the application, on the condition that the visitors are respectful of the Traditional Owners wishes and only access places on the Visitor Location Schedule, and act in accordance with the Visiting Dambimangari Country Code of Conduct
+Dambimangari Aboriginal Corporation will approve the application, on the condition that the visitors are respectful of the Traditional Owners wishes only access places on the Visitor Location Schedule, and act in accordance with the Visiting Dambimangari Country Code of Conduct.

-It is very important that you familiarise yourself with the Visitor Location Schedule and the Visiting Dambimangari Country Code of Conduct, as failure to comply will likely result in Dambimangari Aboriginal Corporation objecting to your future Transit Permit applications.
-Please note that permission to access some places is conditional on visitors only accessing the site when accompanied by a Traditional Owner guide. (refer to Code of Conduct)
+It is very important that you familiarise yourself with the Visitor Location Schedule and the Visiting Dambimangari Country Code of Conduct, as failure to comply will likely result in Dambimangari Aboriginal Corporation refusal to issue a Dambimangari Visitor Pass and objecting to your future Transit Permit applications.
+Please note that permission to access some places is conditional on visitors only accessing the site when accompanied by a Traditional Owner guide. (refer to Code of Conduct).

 Non-compliance: Failure to be covered by a Transit Permit when accessing Part III Aboriginal Reserves is a serious offence.
-Visitors entering Wotjulum or Kunmunya without permission:
+Visitors entering Wotjalum or Kunmunya without permission: